Merkoba/Hue/configuration.md

 "played_crop_limit"
 >Same as chat_crop limit but for items displayed when "Now Playing" is clicked.

-"input_history_crop_limit"
->The maximum amount of items stored in the input history.
-These are the commands you have issued in the input box, which can be traversed through Up and Down keyboard arrows to repeat them.
-They can also view viewed in the History window.

 "max_input_length"
 >Maximum amount of text for something typed in the input box.
 If something bigger is inputed it will get cropped to meet this limit.